Magnus von Wright: Biography

 Upon his return to Finland, he worked as a cartographer for the land survey office.
-From 1845 to 1849, he was a taxidermist at the University of Helsinki's Zoological Museum and taught drawing at the University from 1849 to 1868.
+From 1845 to 1849, he was a taxidermist at the University of Helsinki's Zoological Museum, working with Evert Julius Bonsdorff, and taught drawing at the University from 1849 to 1868.

-In 1857, he made a study trip to Düsseldorf, where he created a series of still-lifes.
+In 1857, he made a study trip to Düsseldorf, Kingdom of Prussia, where he created a series of still-lifes.
 Two years later, he published his own work on Finnish birds.
 He also spent many years helping to reconstruct the botanical and zoological collections that had been destroyed in the Great Fire of Turku.
 His paintings of Helsinki and its environs are considered to be of great historical value.

 In 1846, he was elected to the board of directors of the Finnish Art Association and held this position until his death in 1868 at Helsinki.